 Our topmost choices for the best Brooks overpronation shoes:

 - Running shoe: Brooks Adrenaline GTS 22 — the best-selling Go-to-Support (GTS) shoe of Brooks.
-It has GuideRails technology that reduces excess movement even when you get tired.
-GuideRails also supports your arch, feet, knees, and hips.
+It has GuideRails technology that reduces excess movement.
+GuideRails supports your arch, feet, knees, and hips.

-- Walking shoe: Brooks Addiction Walker 2 — a comfortable leather shoe with more cushioning and maximum support.
-It offers full-body support through PDRB, a BioMoGo DNA midsole foam for adaptable comfort, and a certified slip-resistant sole with multidirectional support.
+- Walking shoe: Brooks Addiction Walker 2 — a comfortable leather shoe, which offers full-body support through PDRB, a BioMoGo DNA midsole foam for adaptable comfort, and a certified slip-resistant sole with multidirectional support.

 For the past few years, leading athletic brands made a new approach to shoes for overpronation.
-The modern stable ride is now more comfortable under the foot, long-lasting, and versatile in providing support and correction if your foot deviates to the right or the left.
+The modern stable ride is now more comfortable under the foot, long-lasting, and versatile in providing support and correction if your foot deviates to the medial side at an increased angle.

 Runners who overpronate have high deviation and need to reduce excess movement of the foot.
 To do this, Brooks recommends the GuideRails support system.
 GuideRails are two bumpers that sit on top of the midsole foam on both sides of the rearfoot.
 They support the arch, feet, knees, and hips by providing alignment and correction should your foot roll too far inward or outward.
 The new approach to stability is a stable neutral-feeling shoe with a softer midsole foam that provides extra cushioning.